HaseebKahn365/public-cellz-final-repo/cv stuff/cv copy.md

 Solution: Clear interfaces between components and thoughtful system design The Smart Home system demonstrates how different data structures can work together
 12. Role in the Project:
-Based on the git blame information, Abdul Haseeb appears to be the primary (or sole) contributor to this repository, implementing all the data structures and application systems shown in the snippets.
+ Abdul Haseeb is the the primary (or sole) contributor to this repository, implementing all the data structures and application systems shown in the snippets.

 Notes
 This template has been filled out based on the available code snippets and wiki pages from the HaseebKahn365/Data-Structures-CW repository.
 The repository appears to be a collection of data structures and algorithms implementations in C++, likely created as coursework or educational material.
 The information about timeline is based on git commit timestamps in the provided snippets, which show activity from December 2023 to January 2024.